linuxdeepin/deepin-deepinid-client/src/resource/privacy/deepinid-CN-en_US.md

 **1.2 Deepin ID Service**

-You can register your Deepin ID in [www.deepin.com] and log into the software system or the products provided by our partners.
+You can register your Deepin ID in [[www.deepin.com](www.deepin.com)] and log into the software system or the products provided by our partners.
 You can make synchronization of the software system configuration and application software of the software system between different devices after login.
 However, such synchronization will be expired after the Deepin ID service being disabled by you.

 1.2.1.
 Deepin ID Registration

-To realize the service feature and meet the relevant regulatory requirement in mainland China, **personal mobile number** is needed to complete the Deepin ID registration.
-Due to the regulatory requirements of mainland China, it will be unavailable for us to provide you with Deepin ID services if you refuse to provide your mobile number.If you are located outside the mainland of China, you need to provide your personal email address to complete the Deepin ID registration.
+To realize the service feature and meet the relevant regulatory requirement in the P.R.C, **personal mobile number** is needed to complete the Deepin ID registration.
+Due to the regulatory requirements of the P.R.C, it will be unavailable for us to provide you with Deepin ID services if you refuse to provide your mobile number.
+If you are located outside the P.R.C, you need to provide your personal email address to complete the Deepin ID registration.

 1.2.2.
 System Configuration Synchronization Service